headwindz/headwindz.run/articles/Make a simple custom EventEmitter.md

 ## Notice

-* If you benefit from this [Repo](https://github.com/n0ruSh/the-art-of-reading/)，Please「Star 」to Support.
 * If you want to follow the latest news/articles for the series of reading notes, Please 「Watch」to Subscribe.